-Section 1003.21, Florida Statutes, requires that students enrolling in Kindergarten or the first grade must present evidence of their age.
-Evidence submitted shall be a valid birth certificate, or other documentation of birth, as listed in Florida Statute 1003.21.
+Section 1003.21, Florida Statutes, (FS), requires that students enrolling in Florida public schools must present evidence of their age.
+Evidence submitted shall be a valid birth certificate, or other documentation of birth, as listed in Section 1003.21, FS.